-The schedule and description of work methods shall be submitted one week prior to the start of construction and shall include, but not necessarily be limited to, the following requirements:
+The schedule and description of work methods shall be submitted two weeks prior to the start of construction and shall include, but not necessarily be limited to, the following requirements:

-- a) Work a minimum 5 days per week, 8 hours per day on controlling operations except for Statutory Holidays. - b) Work on the project to be complete prior to October 31st, 2023.
+- a) Work a minimum 5 days per week, 8 hours per day on controlling operations except for Statutory Holidays. - b) Work on the project to be complete prior to July 1st, 2025.